 Convert the heights of mountains, buildings, etc. from metres to feet, not yards.

 Avoid using here as a device to locate a story.
 It can lead to confusion, ambiguity and sometimes error.
 It is often not necessary to give a locator in a lead paragraph.
 For instance, in a Budapest-datelined story on a meeting between the Hungarian and French presidents one would assume that they met in the capital unless the story explicitly said otherwise.
 In that case the reference to the talks being in Budapest could come in the second or third paragraph.

-Harmonised index of consumer prices, a measure of inflation calculated under common rules by all EU member states.
+A harmonised index of consumer prices, a measure of inflation calculated under common rules by all EU member states.
+No need to spell it out, but at some point in the story it should be explained.
 In Britain, the HICP is known as the CPI, but the two are the same index.

-Do not use this inadequate word because it risks making a value judgment.
+Do not use this inadequate word because it risks making a value judgement.
 Who said what and where and when?

 Not hippy.
-A rebel against conventional standards and values.
+A rebel against middle class values.

 A historic event is a major and dramatic one, a historical event is one which, even if in itself quite minor, is part of history.
 Historic is nearly always the word needed in Reuters copy but use it with care to avoid writing a cliché.

 Acquired Immune Deficiency Syndrome is caused by the human immunodeficiency virus (HIV).
 The term AIDS applies to the most advanced stages of HIV infection.
 The initials AIDS and HIV may be used on first reference with the full name given lower in the story.
 Do not write HIV virus.